flipt-io/flipt/examples/audit/README.md

 # Audit Event Logging Example
+**This feature is still under development, and this example is subject to change.**

 This example shows how you can run Flipt with Audit Event logging enabled to a file on disk.